Smartphone Projector Calculator

 Cover the box and see if the lid covers the lens.
 If it covers a portion of the lens, cut the lid so that the entire lens is visible, just like the one shown in the image below:

 - Now that we've made the main body of our DIY smartphone projector, the next step is to make a makeshift stand for your smartphone.
 This stand will hold your smartphone in the box and allow you to adjust its distance from the lens.
-To do this, cut two rectangles of corrugated cardboard with lengths that can fit the width of your shoebox.
+To accomplish this, cut two rectangles of corrugated cardboard with lengths that can fit the width of your shoebox.
 Glue them to form an inverted T like the one shown below.

 - You can add some reinforcements like triangular counterforts made from corrugated cardboard to ensure that your stand can support your smartphone.
 With some strips of adhesive tape, temporarily fix your smartphone onto the vertical portion of your makeshift stand, as shown below: